10 Best Herbal Syrups For Jaundice

 Silybum marianum, commonly known as milk thistle, is a herbal remedy that has been traditionally used to support liver health.

 Its active compound, silymarin, is believed to have antioxidant and anti-inflammatory properties that may help protect liver cells from damage.
-Silybum marianum herbal syrups are often used as a complementary therapy for conditions such as jaundice, which is characterized by the yellowing of the skin and eyes due to elevated bilirubin levels.
-These syrups are typically made by extracting the seeds of the plant and mixing them with a sweetener and a base, making them easier to consume.
+Silybum marianum herbal syrups are often used as a complementary therapy for conditions like jaundice, which is characterized by yellowing of the skin and eyes due to elevated bilirubin levels.
+These syrups are typically made by extracting the seeds of the plant and combining them with a sweetener and water, making them easy to consume.

-While some studies suggest potential benefits for liver function, it is important to consult a healthcare professional before using silybum marianum, especially for individuals with pre-existing medical conditions or those taking other medications.
+While some studies suggest potential benefits for liver function, it is important to consult a healthcare professional before using silybum marianum, especially for individuals with pre-existing health conditions or those on medication.

 2. Turmeric (Curcuma longa)